PaulDuvall/aws-5-mins/cloudshell/README.md

 You can customize your shell environment with dark and light mode, modifying font size.
 You can download and upload files and launch multiple tabs and columns.

-Helpful for context - switching between AWS accounts.
+Because of the ephemeral nature of CloudShell, it can be used to ensure consistency because - other than your home directory - it resets its configuration every time you use it.

-Ensuring consistency because of the ephemeral nature of CloudShell.
+CloudShell is helpful for establishing context as you switch between AWS accounts as it's easy to determine which account and region you are in.

-It has been launched in five AWS regions with more to come.
+As of February 2020, it has been launched in five AWS regions with more to come.

 # Pricing
 There is no extra cost.
 You only pay for the resources you use or create from CloudShell.
 You can run up to 10 sessions per region - which is a soft limit.